 Use the jump-to links above to quickly navigate through this detailed article.

 In the above video, John from the TPI team provides a high-level overview of how the language learning apps from Mondly and Rocket Languages stack up.
-For more detail, please continue reading below.
+For more detail, please continue reading our full written comparison below.

 Let’s dive into this comparison by first covering the major reasons why our team thinks Rocket Languages is better and more effective than Mondly for learning a new language.
 We’ll then cover Mondly’s strengths below.

 Better at Developing Your Conversational Skills